isaf123/isaf123/README.md

 # Hi there, Iam Isa 👋
-I'm a passionate web developer with expertise in React, focused on building efficient and user-friendly web applications.
+I'm a passionate web developer with expertise in React for frontend and Nodejs for backend, experience on building efficient and user-friendly web applications in freelance project.
 I have a strong command of TypeScript and JavaScript, complemented by experience with React for modern web development.
 My skills include handling REST APIs effectively.

 ## 💻 Languages and Tools: